 Estremadura is the historical name for the countryside north of Lisbon.
 Though it means ‘extremities’, Estremadura looks nothing like the harsh landscapes found in the Spanish region with a similar name.
 Instead, this land of gentle hills marks the farthest reaches of the Moorish occupation.

-Various towns around Estremadura preserve different portions of Portugal’s past, from the beginning of the monarchy through the dazzling heights of the Age of Discovery until the dark days of World War I. Conveniently, these sights are clustered close enough to the capital to make visiting a selection an easy one-day trip.
+Various towns around Estremadura preserve different portions of Portugal’s past, from the beginning of the monarchy through the dazzling heights of the Age of Discovery until the dark days of World War I. Conveniently, these sites are clustered close enough to the capital to make visiting a selection an easy one-day trip.

 Spain & Portugal specialist Geoff